raul-dunca/CyberStudents-advent-of-ctf2024/Day16/JingleBellROP.md

 p.interactive()
 ```

 Then we get a shell and thus the flag if we connect remote.
-Below is my final complete script with some addtional prints:
+Below is my final complete script with some additional prints:

 ```python
 from pwn import *